Tesla Windshield Wiper Replacement Guide (2026): All Models, Sizes & Service Mode

 - Lift the wiper arm away from the windshield until it locks in the upright position

-- Find the release tab β it's a small plastic button or tab where the blade meets the arm
+- Find the release tab — small plastic button where the blade meets the arm

 - Press the release tab and slide the blade downward along the arm

-- The blade will detach from the hook/pinch connection
+- The blade detaches from the pinch connection

 - Set the old blade aside